 Listicles are a great way to create value and engage with influencers.

-While Blogging will help your SaaS business establish an online presence in the long run, you need to create supplementary content assets for instant impact.
-These pieces should be gated ones to create more MQLs.
+While Blogging will help your SaaS business establish an online presence, in the long run, you need to create supplementary content assets for instant impact.
+These pieces should be gated to create more MQLs.
 It can also be a good idea to promote these content assets via paid campaigns.
 Just make sure you are hiring talented copywriters and designers for the job.